Donghae, Gangwon: Location

-Donghae City is located in the central region of the east coast of Korea in Gangwon-do.
-Jeongseon county to the west and Gangneung city to the north.
+Donghae is located in the central region of the east coast of South Korea.
+Jeongseon County is to the west and Gangneung to the north.
 It contains the southern terminus of the Donghae Expressway, and the No. 7 national way passes through the city.

 The city is mostly mountainous and has natural resources such as Mureung Valley and beautiful beaches.
 Here, the high Taebaek Mountains lie along the eastern coast, preventing rivers from meeting the coast.
 However, in the rainy season, spontaneous water flow is possible.